 The ABL Facility has a first priority lien on all Academy, Ltd.'s cash, accounts receivable, inventory, deposit and securities accounts and proceeds therefrom, or the ABL Collateral.
-Additionally, the ABL Facility has a second priority lien on all other collateral securing the Term Loan Facility.
-All obligations under the Term Loan Facility and the guarantees of those obligations are secured by:
+Additionally, the ABL Facility has a second priority lien on all other collateral securing the Term Loan Facility and the 2027 Notes.
+All obligations under the Term Loan Facility and the 2027 Notes and the guarantees of those obligations are secured by:

-- a second-priority security interest in the ABL Collateral; - a first-priority security interest in, and mortgages on, substantially all present and after acquired tangible and intangible assets of Academy, Ltd.; and - a first-priority pledge of 100% of the capital stock of Academy, Ltd.'s domestic subsidiaries and 66% of the voting capital stock of each of Academy, Ltd.'s foreign subsidiaries, if any, that are directly owned by Academy, Ltd. or a future U.S. guarantor, if any.
+- a second-priority security interest in the ABL Collateral; - a first-priority security interest in, and mortgages on, substantially all present and after acquired tangible and intangible assets of Academy, Ltd.: and - a first-priority pledge of 100% of the capital stock of Academy, Ltd.'s domestic subsidiaries and 66% of the voting capital stock of each of Academy, Ltd.'s foreign subsidiaries, if any, that are directly owned by Academy, Ltd. or a future U.S. guarantor, if any.

-The ABL Facility and the Term Loan Facility are each guaranteed on a senior secured basis by New Academy Holding Company, LLC and all of its subsidiaries, except for Academy International Limited, a Hong Kong limited liability company and subsidiary of Academy, Ltd.
+The ABL Facility, the Term Loan Facility and the 2027 Notes are each guaranteed on a senior secured basis by New Academy Holding Company, LLC and all of its subsidiaries, except for Academy, Ltd. and Academy International Limited, a Hong Kong limited liability company and subsidiary of Academy, Ltd.